 The science of document preservation changed through the decades, and staff at the National Archives and Records Administration (NARA) grew concerned about the 1950s encasements.
 NARA conservators, in collaboration with NIST and other experts, developed design criteria for new NIST-built encasements installed in 2003, which protect and display the Charters of Freedom today.

 Learn more about the preservation of the Charters of Freedom in the NIST Digital Archives.

-In 2018 the kilogram, the last SI unit still defined by a physical artifact, was redefined to be based on a natural constant, the Plank constant.
+In 2018 the kilogram, the last SI unit still defined by a physical artifact, was redefined to be based on a natural constant, the Planck constant.

-NIST's work on measuring the value of the Plank constant and redefining the kilogram enables more precise measures which will lead to future scientific breakthroughs.
+NIST's work on measuring the value of the Planck constant and redefining the kilogram enables more precise measures which will lead to future scientific breakthroughs.